Carbon Reduction Targets

 Annual quantitative and qualitative targets are set and the sustainability budget identifies specific projects to be achieved throughout the year.
 Please see our Sustainability Targets 2023-24.

-Projects to be completed across 2023/24 include the expansion of the University’s BMS to a further 3 buildings and lighting upgrades in our Riverside Building, totalling £57,000.
-The University is also applying for external funding to optimise our St John’s Campus heat network, which supplies heat to 6 buildings with a combined area of over 19,000m2.
+Current projects include the expansion of the University’s BMS to a further 3 buildings and lighting upgrades in our Riverside Building, totalling £57,000 and optimising our St John’s Campus heat network, which supplies heat to 6 buildings with a combined area of over 19,000m2.

 Progress against 2022-23 targets and historical data: